Travel and Hotel Wellbeing

 During your stay:

-The Spanish Government has entered a ‘new normal’ phase with attractions, bars and restaurants now open.
+The Spanish Government has entered a ‘new normal’ phase with attractions, bars and restaurants now open in Tenerife.
 The following guidelines must be observed:

 - Social distancing of 1.5 metres